 Robert M. Rufsvold, MD

-“Dr. Bob” Rufsvold has been a successful family physician for more than 37 years.
+“Dr. Bob” Rufsvold has been a successful family physician for more than 40 years.
 Bob graduated from Dartmouth Medical School in 1979 and completed his Family Practice residency in Los Angeles.
-He was a solo-practice family physician for 20 years in Lyme, N.H., where he also founded and directed the New England Center for Integrative Health, the Wellspring Foundation of New England and the Wellspring Cancer Help Program.
+For 20 years he was the family physician in Lyme, NH, where he also founded and directed the New England Center for Integrative Health, the Wellspring Foundation of New England and the Wellspring Cancer Help Program.
 He held a faculty appointment at Dartmouth Medical School for many years.
 From 2001 to 2006, he worked with Dr. Rachel Naomi Remen as associate director of the Institute for the Study of Health and Illness in California.
-Since 2006, he has worked in the field of global health, serving in Liberia, Ethiopia, Chad, Afghanistan, and Libya with Doctors Without Borders (Médecins Sans Frontières), the International Medical Corps, and the International Rescue Committee.
-In 2014, he cofoundedRestoring Hope–Liberia and currently serves as a senior advisor to the program.
-Presently, Bob serves on the Board of Directors of CommunityCare of Lyme.
+Since 2006, he has worked in the field of global health, serving in Liberia, Ethiopia, Chad, Afghanistan and Libya with Doctors Without Borders (Médecins Sans Frontières), the International Medical Corps and the International Rescue Committee.
+In 2014, he co-founded RESTORE HOPE: LIBERIA and currently serves as a senior advisor to the program.
 His past service has included work in hospice and palliative care; he served as Medical Director of the Lyme Home Health Agency, and also Hospice of the Upper Valley for many years.

 (Photo Credit: Jennifer Hauck, Valley News)